SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 In the :ref:`figure below <combinedSRfig>` we show the constraints on the simplified model `T2bbWWoff <http://smodels.github.io/docs/SmsDictionary#T2bbWWoff>`_ when using the best signal region (left), all the 44 signal regions considered in `CMS-PAS-SUS-16-052 <http://cms-results.web.cern.ch/cms-results/public-results/preliminary-results/SUS-16-052/>`_ (center) and the aggregated signal regions included in the SModelS database (right).
-As we can see, while the curve obtained from the combination of all 44 signal regions is much closer to the official exclusion than the one obtained using only the best SR. Finally, the aggregated result included in the SModelS database (total of 17 aggregate regions) comes with little loss in constraining power, although it considerable reduces the running time.
+As we can see, while the curve obtained from the combination of all 44 signal regions is much closer to the official exclusion than the one obtained using only the best SR. Finally, the aggregated result included in the SModelS database (total of 17 aggregate regions) comes with little loss in constraining power, but it considerable reduces the running time.

 .. _combinedSRfig: